apache/nuttx-apps/examples/README.txt

      size of the ELF binaries are using the 'objcopy --strip-unneeded' command to remove un-necessary information from the ELF files.

   5. Simulator.
-You cannot use this example with the the NuttX simulator on Cygwin.
+You cannot use this example with the NuttX simulator on Cygwin.
 That is because the Cygwin GCC does not generate ELF file but rather some Windows-native binary format.